The Legal Line between Porn and Prostitution

 arousal or gratification.
 The court found no evidence that the defendant paid

-persons present.
-To the contrary, the actors were paid for performing in a film.
+other persons present.
+To the contrary, the actors were paid for performing

-While the film might ultimately have induced sexual arousal or gratification in
+in a film.
+While the film might ultimately have induced sexual arousal or

-the hands of remote consumers, the performers were separated from such consumers
+gratification in the hands of remote consumers, the performers were separated

-by time and the distancing medium of film.
-Any question of illegal sexual
+from such consumers by time and the distancing medium of film.
+Any question

 Yet the Freeman court approved as "fundamentally distinguishable" an earlier